hasibzunair/adversarial-lesions/README.md

 * Tensorflow: 2.0.0
 * Keras: 2.3.1

-A conda file will be added soon.
+A conda file will be added soon!

 ### Preparing training and test datasets